digitalservicebund/a2j-rechtsantragstelle/doc/adr/0030-e2e-test-flow-domains.md

 ## Proposal

-Remove all existing Flow-domain E2E tests and replace them with a single, generic `fake Flow` Integration test suite.
+Remove all existing Flow-domain E2E tests and replace them with a single, generic `Kitchen Sink Test` Integration test suite.
 We will keep using playwright, but we will create a new project.
-This fake Flow service should:
+This Kitchen Sink Test service should:

 - Include all currently used form components (Input, Radio, AutoSuggestionInput, etc.) across multiple test pages.
 - Follow a specification defined by the A2J engineering team.